-11 There are designated many lands in Whatcom County that can still accommodate extensive development.
-The Whatcom eCounty also has areas that are sensitive to 12 human activity, including (wetlands, streams, lakes, and marine shorelines), and 13 lands that can pose a hazard to the community, including floodplains and unstable 14 15 slopes).
-In these These are the areas where development must be carefully planned or limited to maintain environmental quality and public safety.
-This can be done 16 through the creation and implementation of goals and policies that seek to reduce 17 18 hazards and prevent adverse environmental impacts.
+There are designated lands in Whatcom County that can still accommodate development.
+Whatcom County also has areas that are sensitive to human activity, including wetlands, streams, lakes, and marine shorelines, and lands that can pose a hazard to the community, including floodplains and unstable slopes.
+In these areas development must be carefully planned or limited to maintain environmental quality and public safety.
+This can be done through the creation and implementation of goals and policies that seek to reduce hazards and prevent adverse environmental impacts.